Home

 Hester Bevan and her husband Charles with a special cake on their mutual birthday of June 9.

 Son Newton Roy Nichols Sr. (1924-1987) was born on Oct.
 31, 1923 in Brilliant, and was a veteran of both World War II and the Korean War as a member of the U.S. Marine Corps.
 He was married twice.
-He and his first bride, Lillian Falls, produced two children -- Newton Roy Nichols Jr. and Linda Pearce.
+He and his first bride, Lillian Falls ( ? - ? ), produced two children -- Newton Roy Nichols Jr. and Linda Pearce.
 Lillian, from Bimidji, MN, enjoyed entertaining her husband's nephews and nieces with stories about Paul Bunyan.
 Later, Newton wed widow Grace (Hoppel) Kakascik (1923-1996), the daughter of Harry and Pearl (Barnett) Hoppel of Archer Fork, OH.
 Newton was employed by Wheeling-Pittsburgh Steel Corp. and was a member of the Lovers Lane Church of Christ and the Brilliant Volunteer Fire Department.
 Said the Steubenville Herald-Star, Grace "was an employee of the Prime-Time Department of Ohio Valley Hospital in Steubenville, a retired secretary for the former Tri-State Electric Co. of Steubenville, a graduate of Bliss Business College in Columbus, a member of the Lovers Lane Church of Christ in Steubenville, and the American Association of Retired Persons, Jefferson County Chapter."
 Newton passed away on July 11, 1987, at age 63.
 He was buried in the New Alexandria Cemetery, following a funeral led by Rev. Daniel Goddard.
 Making her home on 813 Labelle Street in Brilliant, Grace outlived him by nine years.
 She died at the age of 72 on Jan.
 5, 1996, at St. John Medical Center in Steubenville.
 She was laid to rest in Mount Calvary Cemetery in Steubenville.

-Son Donald E. Nichols (1916-2007) lived in Baytown, TX circa 1987-1999.
+Son Donald E. Nichols Sr. (1916-2007) was born in 1916.
+He lived in Baytown, TX circa 1987-1999.
 He married Naomi ( ? -2000) and had two children -- Donald E. Nichols Jr. and Susan Nichols.
 In 2007, Donald Sr. lost his life in an automobile accident.

 Abandoned, dilapidated Hopewell Church at Brilliant -- April 2007